henki-robotics/robotics_essentials_ros2/3-create_ros_2_package/README.md

 All the code we write there will be automatically synchronized inside the container.

 Open the exercises_ws in your favorite IDE to take a closer look at what the new package contains.
-For this course, we'll mainly use [PyCharm (Community Edition)](https://www.jetbrains.com/pycharm/download/?section=linux) as the IDE, which is freely available.
+For this course, the examples are mainly done with [PyCharm (Community Edition)](https://www.jetbrains.com/pycharm/download/?section=linux), which is freely available.

 <img src="images/package_structure.png" alt="Package Structure" width="300">